microsoft/ELL/tutorials/vision/gettingStarted/opencv.md

-## Open CV
+## OpenCV

-The easiest way to install Open CV is with your `conda` environment.
+The easiest way to install OpenCV is with your `conda` environment.
 So if you chose to use `miniconda` or `anaconda` then you can simply do this from your activated py36 environment: